 In this video, you will complete the data tables in your new sheets with functions.

-Functions are pre-set formulas used to make calculations in Google Sheets.
-Instead ofmanually adding or multiplying a row of numbers, functions do the work for you.
+Instead of manually adding or multiplying a row of numbers, functions do the work for you.

 Click into the cell of the first number in your multiplication problem.